Classic and Custom Car and Truck Chassis / Body Swaps

 If you are set on a particular mismatched swap, or you simply want to “make it work”, ensure you are fully aware of what’s involved including the skills required, tools, knowledge and time.

 As with everything, you’ll need more space than you need to reasonably complete a chassis / body swap, especially if you are doing in a day or over a weekend.
-When the two vehicles start coming apart to fully stripped, you find you a lot of trash, debris and leftover and unnecessary parts to scrap, that you can’t just put in the trash, or take to the dump.
+When the two vehicles start coming apart to fully stripped, you’ll find that you’ll produce a lot of debris and leftover and unnecessary parts to scrap, that you can’t just put in the trash, or take to the dump.

 A Note on Performance: A proper chassis / body swap will include freshening the donor; bearings, brakes, shocks, fluids, plugs, wires, etc. Assuming this has been done, coupled with the weight reduction (in most cases, especially truck builds) of a body swap, these hybrid vehicles perform quite nicely simply due to power-to-weight ratio.
 This means they also stop well too.
 Get your project running first, put it through it’s paces, then decide if there are any further modifications you want to make.